Electrodiagnostic Evaluation of Tarsal Tunnel Neuropathy

 Introduction

 When this neuropathy occurs in the tarsal tunnel, it is known as tarsal tunnel syndrome.
-This condition is most frequently caused by external compression by ill-fitting footwear or tight plaster casts.
-Other causes are posttraumatic fibrosis and acute trauma (such as those from sprains, strains, fractures) but can also result from lipomas, cysts, tumors, soft tissue infection, and inflammatory arthropathies.
+External compression by ill-fitting footwear or tight plaster casts most frequently causes this condition.
+Other causes are posttraumatic fibrosis and acute trauma (such as those from sprains, strains, and fractures).
+Still, they can also result from lipomas, cysts, tumors, soft tissue infections, and inflammatory arthropathies.
 A true entrapment from a thickened flexor retinaculum is rare.[1][2][3]
+Electromyography can identify the specific muscles affected by a nerve lesion.
+If a nerve lesion localizes to the tarsal tunnel, the practitioner must determine the cause of the compression.[4]

 Anatomy and Physiology

 These nerves provide sensory innervation to the two-thirds of the sole and motor innervation to the intrinsic foot muscles: the lateral plantar nerve supplies motor innervation to the abductor digiti quinti pedis and sensation to the lateral plantar aspect of the foot, including the lateral 1.5 toes.
 The medial plantar nerve supplies motor function to the abductor halluces brevis, flexor halluces brevis, and flexor digitorum brevis.
-It provides sensation to the medial plantar aspect of the foot sole and the first three toes.
-Tibial nerve compression at the level of the tarsal tunnel will lead to sensory and motor disturbances according to its branches' distribution.[5][6]
+It provides sensation to the medial plantar aspect of the foot sole and the first 3 toes.
+Tibial nerve compression at the level of the tarsal tunnel leads to sensory and motor disturbances according to its branches' distribution.[5][6]

 Indications